 "We think the new design better captures the product we offer and the look and feel we're wanting to establish in this crowded space," said Kermit . . .

 Perhaps we've been a bit too minimalist lately.

 I'm talking about in the communications area.
 We've certainly been working since our last post.
 But with summer officially coming to an end in the U.S., it's well past time to let you know what's been happening.

 Here's some of the things we've brought to life . . .

 “In living, our stories are made.
 In writing, our stories are remembered.
 Write them, lest they forget.”
 I like that.
 This is really about a life message – and communicating it.

-At some point in life, we’re told, we’re supposed to care about what mark we’re leaving on the world, one . . .
+At some point in life, we’re told, we’re supposed to care about what mark we’re leaving on the . . .